MinaAlmasi/nlp-template/data/README.md

 ## DATA FOLDER README EXAMPLE
 Download the *Indo fashion* [Kaggle dataset](https://www.kaggle.com/datasets/validmodel/indo-fashion-dataset) dataset from kaggle and place it in this folder !

-The data should be structured with subdirectories as such:
+If downloaded and placed properly, this folder should be structured with subdirectories as such:
 ```
-└── images
+└── data
     ├── README.md
     ├── metadata      <--- JSON files containing metadata for each set of data (test_data.json, train_data.json, val_data.json)
     ├── test          <--- JPEG files as test set